TommyMandex/timestomper/readme.md

 ## Possible next steps:

-- Integrate into a simple Django app for easier use and auto upload to certain services (possibly timesketch)
+- Integrate into a simple Django app for easier use and auto upload to certain services